 - Musee de la Haute-Auvergne - You'll find this interesting museum next to the Cathedral in a former 17th-century Bishop's Palace.
 The museum has everything from archaeological artifacts dating from the Neolithic Age to exhibitions on Chimneys of the 15th century, tools for cheese making and the evolution of the popular furniture in the Haute-Auvergne to name a few.

-- The Rando Philo of the Pays de Saint-Flour Hikes with "philosophical encounters" are held every sunday in May.
-9 Euros.
+- The Rando Philo of the Pays de Saint-Flour - Hikes with "philosophical encounters" are held every Sunday in May.

 Activities on Route 75 near Saint-Flour